aws-ia/terraform-aws-eks-blueprints/examples/gitops/argocd-multi-cluster/README.md

 - ArgoCD High Availability with Auto-scaling (HPA), controller with multiple replicas for cluster sharding.
 Disable unused components (ie dex server).
 - Support for private git repositories and configuration via ssh private key stored in AWS Secret Manager.
 - ArgoCD intial admin password generated and stored in AWS Secret Manager.
+- Instructions and `destroy.sh` script to properly destroy clusters in a clean way.

 ## Setup LoadBalancer or Ingress